fabric8-launcher/launcher-creator-backend/README.md

 could be options that the user can pass to the _Capability_.
 In that aspect a _Capability_ can be as complex as you want it to be.

-Each Capability exposes the following public API:

-### apply( applyGenerator, resources, targetDir, props )

-When called the Capability takes a list of all the Generators it will use, prepares the properties that it will pass on to each of them and calls their `apply()` function one by one.
-The end result will be that the user's project will have all the necessary files and a Resource list with all the necessary builds, deployments, services, routes, config maps and secrets the user's project needs to run on OpenShift.

-### info( )

-Returns the contents of the local `info.json` file as an object.

 ## Development

 To make sure that any changes you make are properly propagated to all modules you might have to run the folowing